 The Marble Queen Pothos is a low maintenance plant belonging to the hardy pothos family (Epipremnum aureum).
 Pothos are famous for their tender leathery leaves, vibrant green color, and undemanding lifestyle.

-The Marble Queen pothos is native to Southeast Asia, French Polynesia and Australia but is found in households worldwide.
+The Marble Queen pothos is native to Southeast Asia, French Polynesia, and Australia but is found in households worldwide.

 - Money Plant

-Marble Queen Pothos Care Instructions
+Marble Queen Pothos Care Tips

-Size & Growth
+Size and Growth